Who Went Home On ‘The Challenge: Vendettas’ Episode 9? [Spoilers]

 Results

-Kailah stacked her team with the best players, as she put the weakest girls and injured players on the other team.
-However, those underdogs got the first goal.
-Kailah’s team came back and scored the next two goals, as her team won tonight.
+Kailah stacked her team with the best players and put the weakest girls and injured players on the other team.
+While those underdogs got the first goal, Kailah’s team came back and scored the next two goals, giving her team the win tonight.
 The winning team met and they voted Kailah, Zach, and Tony into the Troika.
-This is a guy’s week elimination, so the losing team had to vote one of their players into the Elimination Challenge.
-They voted and it was Devin voted into the Elimination Challenge.
+This is a guy’s week elimination, so the losing team had to vote one of their players into the Elimination Challenge, who ended up being Devin.
 Devin is not happy and asked the Troika to send Johnny Bananas into the Elimination Challenge to take him on.

 The Challenge: Vendettas airs on Tuesday nights at 9/8c on MTV.